exporl/apex/documentation/l34device/index.md

 Either of these files can be generated using the Nucleus Matlab Toolbox, provided by cochlear.
-The most important difference between xml stimulation files and other simulation files, is that for the latter Apex3 will do channel mapping using a user map defined in the experiment file.
+The most important difference between xml stimulation files and other simulation files, is that for the latter APEX 4 will do channel mapping using a user map defined in the experiment file.

 ### Generating .qic files